umbrellio/prefix-classnames/README.md

 ## Usage

-Imported fromt the library function takes one argument which will be the prefix for classes.
+Imported from the library function takes one argument which will be the prefix for classes.
 Returns function which takes any number of arguments which can be a string, an object or an array and returns the string with the prefix.

 ```js
 classnames(prefix: String): (...args: String | Object | Array): String => result